Hallucinogen Addiction

 PCP – Description

-PCP has effects comparable to those of LSD, but causes fewer hallucinations.
+PCP has effects comparable to those of LSD but causes fewer hallucinations.
 In its pure state, PCP is a white, crystalline powder that dissolves quickly in water and alcohol.
 It is easy to manufacture.
 Because PCP is cheap and easy to make, it is often used to “cut” other psychoactive drugs, such as LSD, cannabis, and cocaine, or to amplify their effects.

-Short-Term Effects
+• Short-Term Effects

 Effects of low to moderate doses last 3 to 18 hours.
 The effects of high doses may last for several days.
 PCP has an overall anesthetic effect, reducing users’ perceptions of pain and of their surroundings.
 It has some of the properties both of central nervous system depressants and of central nervous system stimulants.
 It can produce euphoria, relaxation, memory problems, feelings of dissociation from one’s surroundings, and hallucinations.
 PCP alters perceptions and thought processes in ways similar to LSD.
 PCP can also have traumatic psychological effects.
 Users experience disordered thought processes and intense feelings of alienation, along with paranoid symptoms.
-These symptoms and the accompanying delirium can lead to bizarre or violent behaviour and toxic psychosis.
+These symptoms and the accompanying delirium can lead to bizarre or violent behavior and toxic psychosis.
 Bad trips are more common with PCP than with other drugs.
 Furthermore, an overdose can cause disorders in muscle metabolism, such as rhabdomyolysis, leading to kidney blockage from the accumulated metabolic waste.
 Overdose can also cause seizures, coma, and death.
 Accidental death can result from drug-induced confusion.
-PCP stimulates the brain’s pleasure and reward centres.
+PCP stimulates the brain’s pleasure and reward centers.

-Long-Term Effects
+• Long-Term Effects

 Flashbacks may occur.
-Other effects include persistent speech problems, depression, anxiety or more severe psychological consequences, including toxic psychosis, similar to amphetamine psychosis or acute schizophrenia.
+Other effects include persistent speech problems, depression, anxiety, or more severe psychological consequences, including toxic psychosis, similar to amphetamine psychosis or acute schizophrenia.

-Tolerance and Dependence
+• Tolerance and Dependence

 Psychological dependence is seen in some habitual users.
 They become obsessed with the desire to take PCP and experience its effects, and they have trouble giving it up despite the harm it can do to them.
 The physical dependence on PCP is rare in human beings.